The road to a DIY website

 No. This doesn’t happen.

-The googlebots continue to crawl these pages and you just end up throwing off a bunch of error codes which makes for a shitty user experience for those visiting your website and also totally affects your SEO ranking!
+If you delete a published web page, the Googlebots continue to crawl these pages and end up throwing off a bunch of error codes.
+This makes for a pretty crap user experience for your website visitors and will also negatively affect your SEO ranking

 Solution: I use a plugin called Broken Link Checker and another for Redirection.